-Upland mixed and conifer forests covered relatively small total areas (179 ac [72 ha] and 31 ac [12.5 ha], respectively).
-The largest areas of mixed or conifer forest were found in the east central part of the town.
-Most of the natural forests with conifers had eastern hemlock, white pine, and/or eastern red cedar.
-Eastern hemlock stands were found most commonly on somewhat steep, shallow, and/or rocky soils.
-As in other parts of Dutchess County, many hemlock stands in the town were infested with hemlock woolly adelgid, especially those close to the Hudson River.
-White pine was widespread and occurred in a variety of ecological settings (but generally on well-drained upland soils).
-Eastern red cedar stands were characteristic of early succession forests on abandoned farmland.
+Upland mixed and conifer forests covered smaller total areas than upland hardwood forest (658 ac [266 ha] and 55 ac [22 ha], respectively); nevertheless, conifers occupied a relatively large proportion of the total forest area (for the Hudson Valley).
+The largest areas of mixed or conifer forest were found in the central and eastern parts of the study area.
+Most of the natural conifer and mixed forests included eastern hemlock, although white pine and eastern red cedar were also common.
+As in other parts of Dutchess County, many hemlock stands in the town were infested with hemlock woolly adelgid (see below).
+White pine was widespread and occurred in a variety of ecological settings, usually on well-drained upland soils.
+Eastern red cedar stands were characteristic of early-successional forests on abandoned farmland.
 Planted conifer stands often consisted of Norway spruce, Scotch pine, or white pine.
-It is important to note that different kinds of conifer forests occupy different ecological niches in the landscape.
-For example, forests of eastern red cedar are short-lived and are typically replaced by hardwoods over time, while eastern hemlock forests are long-lived and capable of perpetuating themselves in the absence of significant disturbance.